ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 How ThinkUp Handles Private Data
 --------------------------------

+ThinkUp's official distribution adheres to a set of rules and standards for handling sensitive data, such as:

 **Passwords.** The only password that ThinkUp stores in its database is each users's ThinkUp account password.
-This password is not stored in plain text.
-It is encrypted, so that even someone with direct access to your ThinkUp database would not be able to read the password.
+This password is not stored in clear text; ThinkUp stores a salted `SHA-1 <http://en.wikipedia.org/wiki/SHA1>`_ hash of the password.
+To prevent brute force attacks which attempt to guess this password, ThinkUp enforces a failed login attempt cap.
+After 10 failed login attempts, ThinkUp deactivates the user account, and an administrator must reactivate it.

-**Social network credentials.** ThinkUp does not store passwords to social networks like Facebook or Twitter.
+**Social network credentials.** ThinkUp and its core plugins do not store passwords to social networks like Facebook or Twitter.
 Instead, ThinkUp stores OAuth credentials to access these networks.
 This gives users the ability to easily revoke ThinkUp's access to their data on the originating network's settings.

 **Private post and user details.** While ThinkUp collects private posts and data its authorized users have access to on the originating network, ThinkUp does not make those posts available to anyone not logged into ThinkUp.